human-pangenomics/hpp_production_workflows/coverage/docs/phasing/README.md

 - `@` proceeds the score and the start position of the secondary alignment which is to the correct haplotype
 - `!` proceeds the score and the start position of any other alignments (This example has only two alignments)

-### Correct the alignment
+The source code of the phasing program is available in [`phase_reads.c`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docker/coverage/programs/src/phase_reads.c).

+### How To Run The Correction Program

-To Swap the pri/sec tags of the reads reported in `out.log` and produce a modified bam file you can run the program  `correct_bam`.
+To swap the pri/sec tags of the reads reported in `${PHASING_OUT}.log` and produce a modified bam file you can run the program  `correct_bam`.
-The source code of the correction program is written in C and is available in [`coverage/docker/coverage/scripts/correct_bam.c`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docker/coverage/scripts/correct_bam.c).
-The binary executable is also available in [`coverage/docker/coverage/scripts/bin/correct_bam`](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docker/coverage/scripts/bin).
-Again it is recommended to run it through the docker image `quay.io/masri2019/hpp_coverage:latest`.
-The path of this program is saved in the variable `${CORRECT_BAM_BIN}`.
+Again it is recommended to run it using the docker image `quay.io/masri2019/hpp_coverage:latest`.

 Here are the parameters `correct_bam` can accept:
 ```